TooCodeSavvy/woocommerce-auto-restore-stock/README.md

 ### Description

-WooCommerce Auto Restore Stock automatically restores your WooCommerce inventory/stock for orders that are cancelled or refunded.
+WooCommerce Auto Restore Stock automatically restores your WooCommerce inventory/stock for orders that are cancelled.

 The stock restoration process is triggered when an order transitions from **On-Hold**, **Processing**, or **Completed** to **Cancelled** status.